pseeler/euroscopeinstaller/README.md

 # Installer for VATSIM - RG Berlin

 This repository contains an initial installer to set up an EuroScope & AudioForVATSIM installation for trainees of the RG Berlin.
-It contains the newest releases of EuroScope, AIRAC, ModeS and VCH.
+It contains the newest releases of EuroScope, AIRAC, ModeS, GRplugin and VCH.

 ## Required tools to create the Installer